d8a-m8/hello-world/hw02_Exploring-Gapminder-with-tidyverse.md

 So, what do we see here?
 Well, for life expectancy Americas, Asia, Europe, and Oceania have left-skewed distributions.
 Africa has a right-skewed distribution.
 As for GDP, all continents are right-skewed for GDP per capita.

-Can we say anything about the relationship between these two variables? *No.* In order to have a mandate to talk about this we must plot **MORE GRAPHS** !!!
+Can we say anything about the relationship between these two variables? *No.* In order to talk about this we must plot **MORE GRAPHS** !!!

 Investigation of Socio-Ecomonics in Gapminder
 ---------------------------------------------